-First, let’s create a STYLY account by refering to the following article.
+First, let’s create a STYLY account by referring to the following article.
 Once your account is ready, you can use Unity to convert and upload a VRChat world to STYLY.

-The Unity skills you have learned through creating VRChat worlds can be used in STYLY too.
-In this article, I will explain ‘what VRChat functions you can use, and not use with STYLY’ in detail.
+The Unity skills you have learned through creating VRChat worlds can be used in STYLY also.
+In this article, I will explain ‘what VRChat functions you can use and not use with STYLY’ in detail.

-I hope more VRChat world modelers, animation/shader/particle creators use STYLY to share their creations.
+I hope more VRChat world modelers and animation/shader/particle creators use STYLY to share their creations.

 Both VRChat and STYLY use Unity to upload 3D data.

 The following Unity functions will work without any special tuning for STYLY.
-(Note that Shaders will be builded for WebGL and Android, so they may look different according to the device used)
+(Note: Shaders are built for WebGL and Android, so they may look different according to the device used)